 -Tax offset (you won't get your tax refund).

--The entire unpaid balance of your loans and any interest is immediately due and payable (your no longer on the hook for just the payment, your now on the hook for everything!)
+-The entire unpaid balance of your loans and any interest is immediately due and payable (you're no longer on the hook for just the payment, you're now on the hook for everything!)